A lightly edited Twitter thread I wrote today prompted by this Tweet that crossed my timeline:

 I mostly don’t read or talk about student loans and the PSLF program because it’s a shortcut to panicked paralysis but today let me share my story about debt, grad school, and public service.

 My family circumstances made it possible for me to graduate with my B.A. only $5k in debt.
 I went to a school where my father worked on staff, so I got tuition remission and I lived at home to keep expenses down.
 So I began the grad school search and application process not very deep in a hole.
 Between graduating college (May 2005) and beginning grad school (August 2007) I worked at part-time jobs that paid hourly wages of between $7.50-$10.00/hour.
-I had been working part-time for a decade or more at that point and on the context a $10.00 wage seemed grand!
+I had been working part-time for a decade or more at that point and in that context a $10.00 wage seemed grand!
 One of my jobs even gave me the option to open a 401(k) to which I began to slowly contribute.
 I had low expenses because I didn’t have kids, wasn’t maintaining a house or a car, and I was able to live with my parents.
 I started paying down that $5k of student debt.
 I put some savings away for a computer to get me through grad school and a cushion to get me through a cross-country move.
 I was able to arrange a transfer with one of my part-time jobs (Barnes & Noble) from West Michigan to Boston so that I arrived with a job waiting (even if it only paid $9/hour).
 Most people don’t have the family support and resources to do this kind of planning when they’re making below living wage.

 I was warned by faculty mentors and career services people at my undergrad, when applying for grad school, that student loans were likely inevitable.
 I was looking at M.A./M.L.S. programs and was told the funding goes primarily to PhD students.
 I didn’t want to enter a PhD program.
 But I did need an advanced degree if I wanted to pursue work in the library science field, and I wanted to continue my history scholarship as well both because I loved historical research and writing and also because it would help me on the job market.
 I chose a private school (Simmons College, now Simmons University) for my grad program for personal and pedagogical rather financial reasons.
 I wanted to get out of Michigan for a while, and the program offered an integrated archives-history track with small cohorts that sounded like a good fit.